cypress-io/cypress/DEPLOY.md

 # Deployment

-Anyone can build the binary and NPM package, but you can only deploy the Cypress application and publish the NPM module `cypress` if you are a member of the `cypress` NPM organization.
+Anyone can build the binary and npm package, but you can only deploy the Cypress application and publish the npm module `cypress` if you are a member of the `cypress` npm organization.

-> :information_source: See the [publishing](#publishing) section for how to build, test and publish a new official version of the binary and `cypress` NPM package.
+> :information_source: See the [publishing](#publishing) section for how to build, test and publish a new official version of the binary and `cypress` npm package.

 ## Building Locally

-### Building the NPM package
+### Building the npm package

 > :warning: Note: The steps in this section are automated in CI, and you should not need to do them yourself when publishing.

-Building a new NPM package is very quick.
+Building a new npm package is very quick.

 - Increment the version in the root `package.json`
 - `yarn build --scope cypress`

 The steps above:

-- Build the `cypress` NPM package
+- Build the `cypress` npm package
 - Transpile the code into ES5 to be compatible with the common Node versions
 - Put the result into the [`cli/build`](./cli/build) folder.